INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

           sensitivity: sensitive_insensitive  # sensitive|s|insensitive|i|sensitive_insensitive|si|all
                                               # (if omitted, reasonable default is chosen based on name)
           uiType: text                        # (optional) hint for use interface
-          createForwardIndex: true            # should this property get a forward index [true]
+          createForwardIndex: true            # should this annotation get a forward index [true]

         - name: lemma
           valuePath: lemma/@class